DJ1TJOO/shapez.io-multiplayer/README.md

 - There is a multiplayer server hosted at `wss://thomasbrants.nl:8889`.

 ## PC 1
-1. Create a world with normal single player
+1. Create a world with normal single player or an already existing world
 2. save that world and leave
 3. go to multiplayer
 4. play the world